ctrlok/editors/Knowledge Databases/Why feature matter/Why native matter.md

 Native macOS and iOS experience mean you can open any app and use the knowledge you already have.

-Native macOS and iOS experience mean you can use your intuition about app behavior and element placing.
-Intuition, which was created by other app usages.
+Native macOS and iOS experience mean you can use your intuition about app behavior and element placing, which you get by other app usages.

-Because you need to learn only goal-specific primitives, Native experience makes the app learning curve lower → more fun.
+And because you need to learn only goal-specific primitives, Native experience makes the app learning curve lower → more fun.

-## Shortcuts
+### Shortcuts

-### Open preferences
+#### Open preferences
 The default shortcut for preferences in macOS is "⌘ ,".

 Native apps: all